kpidiba/JAVASCRIPT/angular/README.md

 ### DIRECTIVE TYPES

+Directives are meant to be a function that executes when found in the DOM by the Angular compiler to extend the power of the HTML with new syntax

 - Component directive(    directive with template view)

 - Structural directive (which can change the DOM  layout by adding and removing DOM  elements)